Bullying is a bad look

 Orr’s exchange with Partridge fits a broader pattern of hectoring his critics last year.
 Reacting to a May blog post by academic and bank capital expert Martien Lubberink, Orr penned a critical letter and then threatened to share it with Lubberink’s colleagues.

-He also took to task journalist Jenny Ruth at a press conference over a news he didn't agree with.
+He also took to task journalist Jenny Ruth at a press conference over a news story he didn’t agree with.

 Sources, who asked not to be named, described heated phone calls with Orr, some at odd hours, and a pattern of publicly belittling and berating those who disagreed with him at conferences and on the sidelines of industry events.